Beacon Supergroup: Victoria Group

 The Victoria Group begins with a diamictite-bearing unit known as the Metschel Tillite (0–70 m) in South Victoria Land and continues with the Darwin Tillite (82 m) in the Darwin Mountains, the Pagoda Tillite (395 m) at the Beardmore Glacier, the Scott Glacier Formation (93 m) on the Nilsen Plateau, and the Buckeye Tillite (140–308 m) in the Wisconsin Range and Ohio Range.
 The glacial beds are valley fill or occur as sheets.
 This is followed by the Misthound Coal Measures (150 m) in the Darwin Mountains and the Permian Weller Coal Measures (250 m) in South Victoria Land.
 A disconformity separates the Misthound Coal Measures from the overlying Ellis Formation (177 m), consisting of conglomerate, sandstone and siltstone.
 The Pyramid Erosion Surface separates the Mitschell Tillite and the Weller Coal Measures, which are overlain by the Feather Conglomerate (215 m) and the Triassic Lashly Formation (520 m).
 The Pagoda Tillite is overlain by the MacKellar Formation (140 m) of interbedded black shales and fine sandstones, the Lower Permian Fairchild Formation (220 m) arkosic sandstone, the Upper Permian Buckley Formation (750 m), the Middle-Lower Triassic Fremouw Formation (650 m), the Upper-Middle Triassic Falla Formation (530 m), and the Jurassic Prebble Formation (0–460 m) volcanic conglomerate, tuff and tuffaceous sandstone.

-Palæontology
+Paleontology

 Body fossils

 The Aztec sandstone contains units bearing body fossils of fish: Phyllolepid placoderms, and thelodonts, abundant in fish beds, and conchostracans.
 The presence of Scoyenia ichnofacies implies freshwater.
 Also present are charred wood remnants and the plants Glossopteris and Haplostigma.
 The wood bears clear growth rings, indicating a seasonal environment, and is large enough to represent a temperate climate, though glacial just before Beacon deposition.